spautz/typescript-techniques-presentation/README.md

 # Presentation: Typescript Techniques from dk-web-fx

-This repo contains demos for a Web Technology Talk, given September 1, 2021.
+This repo contains demos for a Web Technology Group talk, given September 1, 2021.

 ## Standard Disclaimer